jpignata/somanymachines/content/tx/continuous-blog-publishing-with-aws-amplify-console.md

 **On my growing TODO list** there's a section I call [The Great Big Beautiful Tomorrow][1].
 It's the subset of tasks that would undoubtedly save time or be valuable to do, but continually get pushed down the stack due to priority starvation.
-So there they live.
 Sometimes I check in on them briefly, and then guiltily scroll away before I make eye contact.
 They are prisoners of my good intentions and I keep them in my [Katamari][2] of a TODO list, collecting dust.
 Toward the bottom, there's a gaggle of blog-related items